Distributed Mixture-of-Experts and Expert Parallelism

 )

-return self.stack(x)
+return x

 During training, as before, the authors noticed that training led to a degenerate local minimum: “experts at each layer that perform best for the first few examples end up overpowering the remaining experts”, because as they are better initially, then end up being picked more by the gates.
 This was overcome by capping (max clipping) the assignments to a maximum value, and re-normalizing across all (post max-clipping) gating probabilities.
 This cap value is then removed in a second training stage.

 The benchmark compared a single MoE, a two-level MoE, a two-layer MoE where the information between layers is the concatenation of all layer-1 experts (instead of the weighted sum of outputs), and a regular feed-forward network with a similar number of parameters.
-Results showed that, “In most cases, the deeply stacked experts performs between the single and concatenated experts baselines on the training set, as expected.
+Results showed that, “In most cases, the deeply stacked experts perform between the single and concatenated experts baselines on the training set, as expected.
 However, the deep models often suffer from overfitting: the mixture’s error on the test set is worse than that of the single expert for two of the four model sizes.
 Encouragingly, the DMoE performs almost as well as a fully-connected network (DNN) with the same number of parameters, even though this network imposes fewer constraints on its structure”.

 An important result emphasizes the relevance of stacking MoEs into a deep model: